 In addition, the front of the house will feature a large front porch, a handicap ramp at the rear of the house, access to the current building from the back of the property, and a playground on the property of the current building.
 Parking will be available in the main parking lot at First Christian Church, a half a block away.

 Who will reside in the new shelter?
 Once a shelter is designated as a family shelter, there can be no restrictions on the gender or definition of family for admission to the shelter.
-Therefore, when sufficient beds are available, the emergency shelter will be open to single mothers or fathers with children, to single women, to couples with children, and to couples without children.
+Therefore, when sufficient beds are available, the emergency shelter will be open to single mothers or fathers with children, to couples with children, and to couples without children, and to single women.
+The priority admissions will be families with children.
 Generally, single men will continue to be served by Hope Station’s 31-year-old shelter program for homeless men.